-When the compilation is successful, compile-file-to-c returns the name of the C file generated.
+When the compilation is successful, compile-file-to-target returns the name of the C file generated.
 When there is a compilation error, #f is returned.

 '''

 $ cat h.scm

 (display "hello") (newline)

 $ gsc

-Gambit v4.5.3
+Gambit v4.7.6

+(compile-file-to-target "h")

+"/Users/feeley/gambit/doc/h.c"

 '''

-(compile-file-to-c "h") "/Users/feeley/gambit/doc/h.c"
+'''

 (compile-file file [options: options] [output: output] procedure

-[cc-options: cc-options] [ld-options-prelude: ld-options-prelude] [ld-options: ld-options])
+[cc-options: cc-options] [ld-options-prelude: ld-options-prelude]

+[ld-options: ld-options])

+'''

-The file, options, and output parameters have the same meaning as for the compile-file-to-c procedure.
+The file, options, and output parameters have the same meaning as for the compilefile-to-target procedure, except that file may be a Scheme source file or a C file possibly generated by the Gambit Scheme compiler (for example with the compilefile-to-target procedure).
 The cc-options parameter is a string containing the options to pass to the C compiler and the ld-options-prelude and ld-options parameters are strings containing the options to pass to the C linker (the options in ld-options-prelude are passed to the C linker before the input file and the options in ld-options are passed after).

 The compile-file procedure compiles the source file file into an object file, which is either a file dynamically loadable using the load procedure, or a C linkable object file destined to be linked with the C linker (for example to create a standalone executable program).
-The file may be a Scheme source file or a C file possibly generated by the Gambit Scheme compiler (for example with the compile-file-to-c procedure).
 The presence of the obj option in options will cause the creation of a C linkable object file and therefore the options ld-options-prelude and ld-options are ignored, otherwise a dynamically loadable file is created.
 In both cases, if file is a Scheme source file, the compiler first compiles file to a C file which is created in the same directory as file regardless of the output parameter.
 Then the C file is compiled with the C compiler.